vulkomilev/oumi/README.md

 ### Quickstart

+0. (Optional) Set up Git and Conda:

+   For new developers, we highly recommend that you follow the [installation guide](/docs/DEV_SETUP.md) to help set up Git and a local conda environment.

 1. Install the package:

    ```shell
    pip install 'lema[cloud,dev,train,gpu]'
    ```

-   For detailed instructions to setup your environment, see [installation guide](/docs/DEV_SETUP.md).

-2. Set up your configuration file (example configs are provided in the [configs](/configs) directory).
+2. Set up your configuration file (example configs are provided in the [configs](/configs) directory):

 3. Run training locally: